LaurieAnderson92/FullStack-Anderson/README.md

 ## Structure
-index.html: The landing page of the website, containing an overview of my profile and links to different sections in the header
+index.html: The landing page of the website, containing an overview of my profile and links to different sections in the header experience.html: The page detailing all of my learning and professional experience references.html: The page listing two of my most recent references publicly available on my l, and links to their linked in pages callback.html: the page to submit a callback request regaring a project 404.html: A page made to alert the user they have gone into an inactive link.

 assets: Directory containing CSS stylesheets, JavaScript files, images, and other resources used in the website.